-A great real estate agent will be your strongest advocate and ally throughout the home buying process.
-They work with you to understand the kind of home you’re looking for and scour the market for the best options within your budget.
+A great California real estate agent will be your strongest advocate and ally throughout the home buying process.
+They work with you to understand the kind of home you’re looking for and scour the real estate market for the best options within your budget.

 The best California real estate agents show that they’re as invested as you are in buying a house you love.

 If you’re worried about the cost of a real estate agent, there’s good news—usually, the home seller pays your agent’s commission fees.
 You’re essentially getting the time, care, and expertise of a real estate agent for free.